populationgenomics/rare-disease/validation/README.md

 ## Validation Process

 The validation is being carried out using [Hap.py](https://github.com/Illumina/hap.py) and [RTG's vcfeval](https://github.com/RealTimeGenomics/rtg-tools), both installed within the CPG Docker image `happy-vcfeval`.
-This uses Hap.py to conduct the comparison, whilst using vcfeval as the comparison engine (making use of its superior)
+This uses Hap.py to conduct the comparison, whilst using vcfeval as the comparison engine (making use of its superior variant normalisation, in keeping with best practice advice)